h5bp/Front-end-Developer-Interview-Questions/README.md

   * If so, which ones?
 If you could, how would you change/improve them?
 * Have you played around with the new CSS Flexbox or Grid specs?
   * If so, what do you think of them from a performance standpoint?
+* How is responsive design different from adaptive design?

 ####[[⬆]](#toc) <a name='js'>JS Questions:</a>